yuan-xy/libra-client/README.md

 ## Usage of 'libra' command

-The command 'libra' contains four subcommands 'account', 'transaction', 'wallet', 'ledger'.
+The command 'libra' contains four subcommands 'account', 'transaction', 'wallet' and 'ledger'.
 All subcommands have their own parameters.

+### Leger Time Example
 For example, using 'ledger' command to query the ledger start time and latest transaction time of testnet:

 ```bash
 $ libra ledger time